jverhoelen/jekyll-now/_posts/2019-02-03-disturbing-kid-youtube-channels.md

 At the end of the day, the online effective protection is to care about how children consume media.
 There are also wishes that video platforms do something about it.
 Unfortunately this is not something that is expected, as the extensive distribution of similar videos is only a very spongy violation agains the platform's terms and conditions.
 Still there are chances that patterns in their attempts to automate their activities will reveal more violations, leading to massive deletion of content.
 It is also good practise to report suspicious videos and channels.

-Colleagues also pointed me to a TED talk informing about the topic, which might be informing in addition:
+Colleagues also pointed me to a TED talk informing about the topic, which might be interesting for you if you made it to this point of my article.

 <div class="embed-responsive embed-responsive-16by9">
     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/v9EKV2nSU8w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>